Mission & History

 As a teaching museum, the mission of the Wright Museum of Art advances the educational goals of Beloit College.
 Our principal purpose is to provide the college and local community with diverse opportunities to appreciate, interact with, and understand the visual arts through exhibitions, collections, and programming.
 The Wright promotes experiential learning through an engagement with art that is both visual and tactile.
 It also endeavors to promote a critical reading of art as it shapes our cultural and intellectual history.

 In 1892, Helen Brace Emerson donated her personal collection of art to Beloit College and created its first program in art appreciation.
-She was also instrumental in working with Professor Fisher to bring 125 of the Greek government's plaster casts at the World's Columbian Exposition in Chicago to Beloit.
+She was also instrumental in bringing to Beloit a collection of plaster casts of ancient Greek sculpture that had been exhibited at the World's Columbian Exposition in Chicago in 1893.
 These were presented to the college in 1894, and strengthened an art program built on tangible works for study and appreciation.